I am an assistant professor of the Department of Sociology at the National Taiwan University.

 I have published two articles from my dissertation project:

 1) “Asian Americans’ Racialized Incorporation into the Political Field”, is published in the journal Social Problems.
-In this article, I examine how the racialization of Asian Americans manifests in politics, and how such processes shape Asian Americans’ racialized experiences and identity.
+In this article, I examine how the racialization of Asian Americans manifests in politics and how such processes shape Asian Americans’ racialized experiences and identity.
+This paper has received

 2) “Gendered Panethnic Solidarity: The Experiences of Asian American Women in US Electoral Politics” is published in the journal Qualitative Sociology.
 It investigates the doubly disadvantaged position Asian American women occupy in politics, bringing the gender perspective into the literature on panethnicity.